Post

 \[(z \leq 0) \ \& \ (z \geq 0) \quad \forall x \in I\] \[z = y^2 + {y^{\prime}}^2 = 0 \quad \forall x \in I\] \[\therefore y \equiv y_1 - y_2 \equiv 0 \quad \forall x \in I. \ \blacksquare\]

-Linear Dependence and Linear Independence of Solutions
+Linear Dependence and Independence of Solutions

 \[k_1y_1(x) + k_2y_2(x) = 0 \Leftrightarrow k_1=0\text{ and }k_2=0 \label{eqn:linearly_independent}\tag{8}\]

-If this condition is not satisfied, and there exist non-zero constants $k_1$, $k_2$ such that $k_1y_1(x) + k_2y_2(x) = 0$, then $y_1$ and $y_2$ are linearly dependent on interval $I$.
-In this case, for all $x$ in interval $I$:
+If the above is not satisfied, and $k_1y_1(x) + k_2y_2(x) = 0$ holds for at least one non-zero $k_1$ or $k_2$, then $y_1$ and $y_2$ are linearly dependent on the interval $I$.
+In this case, for all $x$ in the interval $I$,

 \[\text{(a) } y_1 = ky_2 \quad \text{or} \quad \text{(b) } y_2 = ly_1 \label{eqn:linearly_dependent}\tag{9}\]

-meaning that $y_1$ and $y_2$ are proportional.
+which means $y_1$ and $y_2$ are proportional.

-Determining Linear Dependence/Independence Using the Wronskian
+Test for Linear Dependence/Independence using the Wronskian

 \[W(y_1, y_2) = \begin{vmatrix} y_1 & y_2 \\ y_1^{\prime} & y_2^{\prime} \\ \end{vmatrix} = y_1y_2^{\prime} - y_2y_1^{\prime} \label{eqn:wronskian}\tag{10}\]

-equals zero at some point $x_0$ in interval $I$.
+is zero at some $x_0$ in the interval $I$.

 \[\exists x_0 \in I: W(x_0)=0 \iff y_1 \text{ and } y_2 \text{ are linearly dependent}\]

 ii.
-If the Wronskian $W=0$ at one point $x=x_0$ in interval $I$, then $W=0$ at all points in interval $I$.
+If $W=0$ at a point $x=x_0$ in the interval $I$, then $W=0$ for all $x$ in the interval $I$.

 \[\exists x_0 \in I: W(x_0)=0 \implies \forall x \in I: W(x)=0\]

-In other words, if there exists a point $x_1$ in interval $I$ where $W\neq 0$, then $y_1$ and $y_2$ are linearly independent on interval $I$.
+In other words, if there exists an $x_1$ in the interval $I$ such that $W\neq 0$, then $y_1$ and $y_2$ are linearly independent on that interval $I$.

 \[\begin{align*} \exists x_1 \in I: W(x_1)\neq 0 &\implies \forall x \in I: W(x)\neq 0 \\ &\implies y_1 \text{ and } y_2 \text{ are linearly independent} \end{align*}\]